gorango/flowcraft/docs/src/api/distributed-adapter.md

 	// Sets a key only if it does not already exist.
 	setIfNotExist: (key: string, value: string, ttlSeconds: number) => Promise<boolean>

+	// Extends the TTL of an existing key.
+Used for heartbeat mechanism in long-running jobs.
+	extendTTL: (key: string, ttlSeconds: number) => Promise<boolean>

 	// Deletes a key.
 	delete: (key: string) => Promise<void>